 Future-proof annual budgets

-The COVID-19 pandemic is wreaking havoc on 2020 corporate budgets.
+The COVID-19 pandemic wreaked havoc on 2020 corporate budgets.
 By the end of March, 62% of companies were planning pandemic-related budget cuts, according to a Gartner survey.
 Come June, CFOs anticipated cutting budgets by an additional 4% to 11% for the back half of the year.

 But it’s not all bad news.
 CFOs are taking the opportunity to reevaluate their approach to budgeting and be more strategic moving forward.
 Alexander Bant, Vice President of Research at Gartner, explained: “Most CFOs have told us that COVID-19 has illuminated new (more efficient) ways of working, and they will use this as an opportunity to right-size spend in SG&A functions for 2021.”